Grants

 What is the timeline for applications/review of Mini-Grant proposals?

-Online proposals can be submitted May 1-June 13.
-Online proposals will be accepted beginning June 14 on an ongoing basis until budgeted funds are depleted.
+Online proposals may be submitted at any time and will be accepted on an ongoing basis until budgeted funds are depleted.

 Applicant organizations should anticipate a 45-day review period after proposal is submitted.